rust-lang-ru/book/rustbook-ru/nostarch/chapter08.md

 ```

 Rust provides different ways of interpreting the raw string data that computers
-store so that each program can choose the interpretation it needs, no matter
+склад so that each program can choose the interpretation it needs, no matter
 what human language the data is in.

 A final reason Rust doesn’t allow us to index into a `String` to get a